Discone antenna: Applications

 The discone's wideband coverage makes it attractive in commercial, military, amateur radio and radio scanner applications.

 The discone's inherently wideband nature permits it to broadcast undesirable spurious emissions from faulty or improperly filtered transmitters.

 Extending low-frequency response

-A vertical whip may be affixed to the center of the disc in order to extend the low frequency response, but this may compromise efficiency at higher frequencies.
-In this configuration, at lower frequencies the discone may more closely resemble a ground plane antenna or a coaxial dipole.
+A vertical whip may be affixed to the center of the disc in order to extend the low frequency response, but this compromises efficiency at lower frequencies.
+Rather than be a true discone the functional mode changes to that of an asymmetrical vertical dipole with a thin upper element.
+In this configuration, at lower frequencies with a vertical element mounted above the disc, the antenna behaves like a sloped radial ground plane antenna.